Graduate

 Secure Your Seat

-The University of Mississippi’s Early Entry Program provides highly qualified high school seniors with guaranteed seats in the professional pharmacy program upon completion of pre-pharmacy coursework, avoiding the competitive selection process for regular admission into the Pharm.D. professional program.
+The University of Mississippi’s Early Entry Program provides highly qualified high school seniors with guaranteed seats in the professional pharmacy program upon completion of pre-pharmacy coursework, avoiding the competitive selection process for traditional admission into the Pharm.D. professional program.

 Students Practicing immunizations

-Build Your Legacy in Health Care
+Build Your Legacy in Healthcare

-Pre-pharmacy is a three-year program that prepares students for admission into the professional Doctor of Pharmacy program.
+Pre-pharmacy is a two to three-year program that prepares students for admission into the professional Doctor of Pharmacy program.
 Whether you're a freshman through junior at Ole Miss or transferring from a community college or another 4-year institution, unlock your potential, make an impact, and build your legacy at the School of Pharmacy, earning your Pharm.D.

 Student Graduating with their BSPS